hosteur-sa-ch/rag-hosteur-nexcloud/texts/description.md

-Nextcloud with Hosteur Bucket Storage.
+Nextcloud with Hosteur Bucket Storage Or Encrypted Local Storage.

 >No Hosteur Bucket Account yet ...
 >Go to [Hosteur](https://www.hosteur.com/business/stockage/bucket) to create your account.